Quality of Service (QoS): Guaranteed Minimum Packet

 in the neutron-server as QoS minimum bandwidth rule.
 Please

-refer to neutron-server config section of Quality of Service (QoS): Guaranteed Minimum Bandwidth guide
+refer to neutron-server config section of Quality of Service (QoS): Guaranteed Minimum Bandwidth guide for more details.

 <config-qos-min-bw>